ShawnMurd/traj_cm1/README.md

 ### Compute Backward Trajectories Using CM1 Output

-This code is a stripped-down version of the trajectory code in Ryan Hastings' [cm1_pp](https://github.com/RyanHastings/cm1_pp) package.
+This code is a stripped-down version of the trajectory code in Dr. Ryan Hastings' [cm1_pp](https://github.com/RyanHastings/cm1_pp) package.
 Unlike Ryan's code, only user-specified fields are interpolated to the parcel locations, forward parcel integrations are not performed, and